enginecommerce/engine-theme-manual/drops/index.md

 #### variant_price_data

-Currently interal use only.
+Currently internal use only.

 #### variant_price_data_json

-Currently interal use only.
+Currently intermal use only.

 #### variant_image_ids

-Currently interal use only.
+Currently internal use only.

 #### variant_image_ids_json

-Currently interal use only.
+Currently internal use only.

 ### product property